Feeling Anxious, Overwhelmed or

 Stress, anxiety & worry can dramatically affect your health and reduce your quality of life.

 Relationships are everywhere.
 We are interconnected.
 It is your birthright to have a relationship with your Self and with others.
-When past or current life events get in your way, there are obstacles that are keeping you from living fully.
-Whether it’s the past, racing thoughts, big emotions, or patterns that are keeping you stuck, these things aren’t happening because there is something wrong with you.
+If past or current life events get in your way, they become obstacles that are keeping you from living fully.
+Whether it’s physical sensations, racing thoughts, big emotions, or patterns that are keeping you stuck, these things aren’t happening because there is something wrong with you.
 They are happening because everything is right with you.
 Science backs this up.

-Social isolation, loss, the past, or changes in relationships are just a few examples of life events that can lead to changes in your behaviours, body, thoughts, and feelings.
-These are normal responses to stressful situations and can feel scary and uncertain.
-More importantly, feeling stuck gets in the way of your well-being and quality of life.
+Social isolation, a new diagnosis, loss, past events, or changes in relationships are just a few examples of life events that can lead to changes in your behaviours, body, thoughts, and feelings.
+These natural neurological responses to stressful situations can feel scary and uncertain when you don't understand what is happening.
+More importantly, feeling stuck or dysregulated gets in the way of your well-being, relationships, and quality of life.

 You are not alone being stuck.